-- ICAP obligation The capacity a capacity supplier is required to bid into the DA Market ("DAM") which, as a general matter, equals the ICAP equivalent of its UCAP sales less any capacity that has been derated for that day's DAM as defined in the ISO Procedures, prorated by the share of the derated resource committed to provide ICAP to New York (i.e., multiplied by UCAPPgm / UCAPQgm as defined in Attachment J of this Manual). - Ambient Condition-dependent units Units that may be unable to reach the ICAP equivalent of their UCAP sales due to changes in ambient air temperature.
-Ambient Condition-dependent units are not automatically considered CLR units.
-Their dependency on ambient conditions must be registered with the NYISO if the unit will be bidding into the DAM a $UOL_N$ that is less than the ICAP obligation.
+- ICAP obligation The capacity a capacity supplier is required to bid into the DA Market ("DAM") which, as a general matter, equals the ICAP equivalent of its UCAP sales less any capacity that has been derated for that day's DAM as defined in the ISO Procedures,1 prorated by the share of the derated resource committed to provide ICAP to New York (i.e., multiplied by UCAP^P{gm} / UCAP^Q{gm} as defined in Attachment J of this Manual). - Ambient Condition-dependent units- Units that may be unable to reach the ICAP equivalent of their UCAP sales due to changes in ambient air temperature.
+Ambient Conditiondependent units are not automatically considered CLR units.
+Their dependency on ambient conditions must be registered with the NYISO if the unit will be bidding into the DAM a UOL_N that is less than the ICAP obligation. - Daily energy limit The energy equivalent of a unit's ICAP obligation over the number of consecutive hours that correspond to its elected Energy Duration Limitation.2 - ICAP Obligation Hours The hours that an Installed Capacity Supplier must bid their ICAP obligation (ICAP Equivalent of UCAP Sold or Certified in the most recent ICAP Spot Market Auction) into the DAM.
+The ICAP obligation hours for Installed Capacity Suppliers with Energy Duration Limitations are described in Sections 4.8.1 and 4.8.2 of this ICAP Manual.